-- All emergency procedures will be outlined in the "Site Book" given to each unit on arrival. - During check-in, we will be asking for the total number of youth, adults and seatbelts in order to be prepared in case of an emergency.
+- All emergency procedures will be outlined in the "Site Book" given to each unit on arrival. - During Check-in, we will be asking for the total number of youth/adults, vehicles, and seatbelts.
 Please have those numbers ready when you arrive.